 Whitewater, WI 53190

 Can I have my undergraduate university/college fax you my official transcript?

-No. Graduate School policy dictates that only transcripts with a university seal, delivered in a sealed envelope from the university, can be considered an "official" transcript.
+No. Graduate School policy dictates that only transcripts with a university seal, delivered in a sealed envelope from the university or one sent electronically directly from the university, can be considered an "official" transcript.

 I graduated from UW-Whitewater.
 Do I have to order an official transcript?